sheepolata/WorldInConflictSim/README.md

 ### 12/04/2021

+Added aura_of_influence to location, as a polygon calculated via Voronoi.

 The random object is set in parameters.py.
 It is now possible to set the seed for random generation.
 Usefull for parameter tests and balancing.

 ### 11/04/2021